m2creates/m2creates-site/src/garden/2023-12-10-navigate-subconscious.md

 title: >-
   7 Techniques to Navigate the Universe of Your Subconscious Mind
 tldr: >-
-  Embrace the art of introspection to navigate the rich landscape of your subconscious mind.
-Discover how techniques like positive affirmations, meditation, free association, daydream visualizations, creative hobbies, prioritizing sleep, and honoring your instincts can lead to profound personal growth and well-being.
+  Introspective techniques are attention-direction systems — each method is a different mechanism for redirecting conscious awareness toward subconscious signal.
 slug: navigate-subconscious
-draft: false
+draft: true
 datePublish: 2023-12-10
 image:
   url: /images/tangle-yarn-kier-in-sight-archives-unsplash.jpeg
   alt: >-
     A grayscale image of tangled yarn, symbolizing the complex and intertwined nature of thoughts within the subconscious mind.
-The monochromatic tones highlight the yarn's intricate patterns and knots, visually representing the journey of unraveling and understanding one's inner thoughts and feelings through introspection.
 seo:
   title: >-
     7 Techniques to Navigate Your Subconscious Mind